 “We learned how to create a concert, finalize all the details that go into making one, and then promote it,” Ferguson says.
 “Whether that meant using the news or social media or word of mouth or even designing the posters, that class went into it all, and it really sparked a passion in me.
 When I took music business classes for the first time, I knew that’s what I was meant to do.”

-For her upcoming Rock N’ Rescue event at Love Where You Live Park in downtown Spartanburg this Saturday, the good cause part is covered: Ferguson wants to raise money for the Spartanburg Humane Society.
-And she’s got the good music part covered, too.
-In addition to Upstate vocalist extraordinaire Fayssoux McLean, who’s performed with Emmylou Harris and Rodney Crowell, among others, playing with guitarist Brandon Turner, the bill includes the distinguished 4 Out Of 5 Doctors (a rock band made up of college professors), the daredevil progressive-jazz-jam band The After School Special, and sure-handed folk-blues singer/guitarist Jack Greer.
+For her upcoming Rock N’ Rescue event Saturday at Love Where You Live Park in downtown Spartanburg, the good-cause part is covered: Ferguson wants to raise money for the Spartanburg Humane Society.
+And she’s got the good-music part covered, too.
+In addition to Upstate vocalist extraordinaire Fayssoux McLean, who’s performed with Emmylou Harris and Rodney Crowell, among others, playing with guitarist Brandon Turner, the bill includes the distinguished 4 Out of 5 Doctors (a rock band made up of college professors), the daredevil progressive-jazz-jam band The After School Special, and sure-handed folk-blues singer/guitarist Jack Greer.

 “Supplying interesting things at your event is key,” Ferguson says.
 “You can have live music, but there have to be other elements that keep people there,” she says.
 “So the Humane Society will be coming out with some of their friendliest pups.
 They’ll be available to love and play with and hopefully take home with you.”